This is the webpage for the course Geometry and Algorithms in Three-Dimensional Modeling at Oklahoma State University.

 The "make something cool" alternativeFor any of the three graded projects, you can come to me before the initial "project proposal due" date, and suggest doing some entirely different project, drawn from your personal interests, other classes, or anything else you want to make.
 If the project has a suitable amount of mathematical content, then you may replace the graded project with your own.

 - Rhinoceros the 3D design software we will use for the class.
+The software is loaded onto the laptops we will use in class, and the computers in the 3D printing lab.
 The software is available for Windows and Mac through the College of Arts and Sciences (details to come).
 Meanwhile, a 90 day free trial of the software is available from here.

 - Grasshopper, a visual scripting language built in to Rhinoceros.

 - Rhino-Python, an implementation of the programming language Python within Rhinoceros.

 - Essential Mathematics for computational design - Third Edition, by Rajaa Issa.
 This very briefly covers the mathematics used in Rhinoceros.